israbern/israbern/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Robotics and Double optical laser calibration
+- 🌱 I’m currently technician Microinformatics
-- 🌱 I’m currently learning Microinformatics // java
+- 🌱 I'm currently learning Software engineer // FP DAM + engineering
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...